 Jesus is honored when we come to him for help.
-And in Zach’s case the help he needs is help to have joy again.
-Help not to be weary and broken down and without joy.
-This is crucial.
-Our joy does not happen away from Jesus so that it can function as a ticket to Jesus.
-So the question is kind of posed like: If I don’t have it, can I go get it?
+In Zach’s case, the help he needs is help to have joy again — help not to be weary, broken down, and without joy.
+This is crucial: our joy does not happen away from Jesus so that it can function as a ticket to Jesus.
+So the question is kind of posed like, “If I don’t have it, can I go get it?”
 Well, our joy happens with Jesus.
-The reason any of us come to Jesus is because he is the joy we seek.
-We don’t get it somewhere else and then come and say: I have got it, Jesus.
-Can I come now?
-No, we come to get it, because he is it.
+The reason any of us comes to Jesus is because he is the joy we seek.
+We don’t get it somewhere else and then come and say, “I have got it, Jesus.
+Can I come now?”
+No, we come to get it because he is it.

-So the psalmist prays like this.
-Restore to me the joy of your salvation.
-Uphold me with a willing spirit.
-He is coming to God saying clearly: I have lost my joy.
-And I know you are the only true source of it, so I am coming to you.
-Please restore it as I come.
+So the psalmist prays like this: “Restore to me the joy of your salvation, and uphold me with a willing spirit” (Psalm 51:12).
+He is coming to God saying clearly, “I have lost my joy, and I know you are the only true source of it, so I am coming to you.
+Please restore it as I come.”

-Here is Psalm 85.
-Will you not revive us again that your people may rejoice in you?
+Here is Psalm 85:6: “Will you not revive us again, that your people may rejoice in you?”
 So we are like dead men and need reviving.
-We need life.
-And the effect of this life will be joy.
+We need life, and the effect of this life will be joy.
 What kind of joy?
-In you.
-Rejoice in you.
-We come to you lifeless and joyless so that you will give life and that life will spring up with joy.
+“In you” — “rejoice in you.”
+“We come to you lifeless and joyless so that you will give life, and that life will spring up with joy.”

 And one more.
-Gladden the soul of your servant—this is Psalm 86—gladden the soul of your servant for to you, oh Lord, I lift up my soul.
+“Gladden the soul of your servant, for to you, O Lord, do I lift up my soul” (Psalm 86:4).
 So he is seeking gladness.
-So he lifts up his soul to God.
-It is like lifting up the empty cup from Psalm 16.
-I will lift up the cup of salvation and call upon the name of the Lord.
-My cup is empty, Lord.
+He lifts up his soul to God.
+It is like lifting up the empty cup from Psalm 116:13: “I will lift up the cup of salvation and call on the name of the Lord.”
+“My cup is empty, Lord.
 I have poured it out.
 I have done all I can do.
 I need gladness.
-So I come to you and lift up my soul for refreshment.
+So I come to you and lift up my soul for refreshment.”

-So my answer is: Yes, Zach, it is ok to come to God without any perceived affection of joy, not because joylessness is good and not because joylessness is acceptable.
-What is good and acceptable is the glory that God gets when we declare that we are done with all the failing pleasures of the slums of sin and acknowledge that God is the fountain of life and when we come to him for joy and rest, no matter what it costs.
+So my answer is yes, Zach.
+It is OK to come to God without any perceived affection of joy, not because joylessness is good and not because joylessness is acceptable.
+What is good and acceptable is the glory that God gets when we declare that we are done with all the failing pleasures of the slums of sin and acknowledge that God is the fountain of life, and when we come to him for joy and rest no matter what it costs.